Teanlouise/shared-world-data/shared-world.md

 ### File Storage - Cloud Storage

+# Storage

 ![storage](https://user-images.githubusercontent.com/19520346/69108304-f09be000-0abf-11ea-8680-6530ecb30c38.png)

+All static and media files are on Google Cloud Storage (for this application this was the best choice over a DFS)

 **Media:**
-Use [Django Storage](https://django-storages.readthedocs.io/en/latest/backends/gcloud.html) to allow media files to be served from Google Cloud Storage
+Use [Django Storage](https://django-storages.readthedocs.io/en/latest/backends/gcloud.html) to allow media files to be served from Google Cloud Storage.
+Media images are stored in seperate folder for each app (post_pics, country_pics and profile_pics).

 -	Go to GCP console and create service account under IAM
 -	Download json file
 -	Create a  bucket for  media (shared-world-media)